John Crofoot

-John William Crofoot (March 24, 1927-August 23, 1988) was an American politician who served as a Republican member of the Kansas State Senate from 1971 to 1980.
-In addition to his time in the State Senate, Crofoot was a farmer and rancher, and founded an advertising company.
+John William Crofoot (March 24, 1927-August 23, 1988) was an American politician, born in Chase County, Kansas.
+He served as a Republican member of the Kansas State Senate from 1971 to 1980, representing the 12 and 17th districts.

+In addition to his time in the State Senate, he was a farmer and rancher.
+He also founded an advertising company, Western Associates.

+Crowfoot died on August 23, 1988, in Wichita, Kansas.